GEHC-HDS/docker-labs/install/install-ubuntu.md

 sudo usermod -aG docker $USER
 ```

-Go ahead and log out and log back in again.
+## Step 6: Log out and log back in again

+This is necessary for group changes to take effect

-## Step 5: Run Hello world container
+## Step 7: Run Hello world container

 Run the following hello world container